KyranFord/KyranFord/README.md

 <h1 align="center">Hi, I'm Kyran</h1>
 <h3 align="center">A passionate software developer from the United Kingdom.</h3>

-- I’m currently working on building my personal portfolio.
+- I’m currently working on building my personal portfolio using HTML, CSS and JavaScript.

-- I’m currently developing a chess game in Python using pygame!

-- All of my projects are available at [https://kyranford.github.io/](https://kyranford.github.io/)

 - How to reach me **kyranford@hotmail.co.uk**